Program Update and Name Change

 - The SEP 50001 (2019) Transition Guide can help organizations transition from earlier SEP program versions (2012 or 2017).
 This guide provides details on transition timing, program documents, key changes in the 2019 program, updates to professional credentials, and more.

-- DOE hosted a webinar to describe the SEP 50001 program changes: view the presentation slides.
-A recording and transcript is coming soon, check back for details.
+- DOE hosted an SEP 50001 webinar to describe the 2019 program changes: view the recording, transcription, or slides.